She seemed to have it all - which is why the murder-suicide was even more shocking.

 “The discussion around it needs to be normalized,” he said.
 “We need to have this discussion in our Islamic schools, Sunday schools, youth groups.
 The Imams, youth directors, Halaqa leaders need to be trained to know what to do, how to speak about it.”

-He also suggested that the community should be made aware of suicide hotline numbers like Crisis Text Line even posting them “in our bathrooms at the Masajid,” and to “dedicate one Khutba (Friday sermon) a year addressing this topic.”
+He also suggested that the community should be made aware of suicide hotline numbers like Crisis Text Line, even posting them “in our bathrooms at the Masajid,” and to “dedicate one Khutba (Friday sermon) a year addressing this topic.”

-Another solution is educating Imams and community leaders, who are on the frontlines of the crisis.
+Another solution is educating Imams and community leaders, who are on the frontline of the crisis.
 Islam recommends that they receive mental health first aid training, which is widely offered in Canada in mainstream social service settings.

 Some of these initiatives are already happening.
 Awaad, who is also Director of the Stanford Muslim Mental Health Lab, said this institution is working on developing a manual for Muslim communities in the aftermath of a suicide.
-It will be available in 2019.

 As mentioned above, she has already been offering such trainings across the country.